openstack/tacker/doc/source/user/vnffg_usage_guide.rst

            constituent_vnfs: [VNFD3]
          members: [Forwarding_path1]

-By using the below VNFFGD template we can update the exisitng VNFFG.
+By using the below VNFFGD template we can update the existing VNFFG.

 .. code-block:: yaml